 - Numbness and tingling in the extremities

-In the event that muscle weakness from a herniated disc is present, it is important to visit a physician to both identify the origin of the problem and develop a course of action.
+In the event that muscle weakness from a herniated disc is suspected, it is important to visit a doctor to both confirm the origin of the problem and develop a course of action.
 Treatment options to address the weakness can vary.
-Often the weakness can be treated with a conservative approach — including physical therapy, exercise, over-the-counter or prescription medication, and hot and cold packs, among others.
+Often, muscle weakness can be treated with a conservative approach — including physical therapy, exercise, stretching, over-the-counter or prescription medication and hot and cold packs.
 Occasionally, a conservative approach isn’t entirely effective against muscle weakness, in which case a surgical alternative may be suggested.

 Living with muscle weakness does not need to be permanent, and with advances in modern medicine, there are exciting alternatives to traditional open back disc surgery.